 Twice as Tasty also catered its first event, a house concert at the EVK Lounge.
 From a food standpoint, this was an opportunity to add smell and taste to an already sensual evening, with the scent of baking pumpkin and chocolate wafting through the room midway through the show.

 Slice the stem and blossom ends off the pumpkin, and then cut the pumpkin in half.
 Scoop out the stringy center, separating the seeds into a colander set over a bowl and composting the stringy sections, as well as the end cuts.
 Rinse the seeds under cold water and set aside to drain.

-Place the pumpkin halves cut-side down on rimmed baking trays and cover with foil.
+Place the pumpkin halves cut-side down on a rimmed baking sheet and cover with foil.
 Bake at 375°F for about 1-1/2 hours, until the pumpkin is soft when you pierce through the skin into the flesh with a fork.
-Remove the tray from the oven and let the pumpkin halves sit until they are cool enough to handle.
+Remove the pan from the oven and let the pumpkin halves sit until they are cool enough to handle.

 Scoop the cooled pumpkin flesh into a bowl or food processor, composting the skins.
 Puree the flesh with an immersion blender or food processor until smooth.
 Pour the puree into a large-holed colander set over a bowl to drain; cover with a tea towel or plastic wrap and place in the refrigerator overnight.